Valentina0214/online-quiz-1/README.md

 2. create database with name 'oq'  (ignore quatation).

-3. import webproject.sql into your database.
+3. import oq.sql into your database.

-4. type localhost/oq in browser.
+4. type localhost/online-quiz-system in browser.

 done........